Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 You need a library to tell the compiler what to do.
 This is where `quetzal::expressive` comes handy: it allows you to add, substract, multiply, or compose mathematical expressions by giving them a uniform interface.

-In the context of demographic models, `my_expression` in the example below could represent *e.g.* `r(x,t)` the growth rate at location `x` at time `t`.
-Being able to compose several smaller expressions into bigger expressions allows users to define `r` in one part on the program and compose it at a later time with *e.g.* `k(x,t)` the carrying capacity defined independently in a totally unrelated part of the program.
+In the context of demographic models, `my_expression` in the example below could represent for example `r(x,t)` the growth rate at location `x` at time `t`.
+Being able to compose several smaller expressions into bigger expressions gives much freedom to users who can for example define `r` in one part on the program and compose it at a later time with a different expression *e.g.* `k(x,t)` the carrying capacity at location `x` at time `t`.
+By treating these local demographic parameters as independent expressions that can be mixed and matched, `quetzal::expressive` allows great freedom in the implementation details of a spatio-temporal process.

 **Input**